-If your home air conditioning system has been struggling to cool your home, or isn’t working at all, you’ll likely need an AC repair.
+If your home air conditioning system has been struggling to cool your home, or isn’t working at all, you’ll likely need an AC repair or at least a tune-up.
 You can try a few basic fixes for your broken AC unit – checking the circuit breaker, making sure the thermostat is set to cooling, or ensuring that air-supply and exhaust pipes aren’t blocked.
-But if you can’t find and correct the problem yourself, you should contact a trusted Cincinnati HVAC contractor.
+But if you can’t find and correct the problem yourself, don’t hesitate to contact a trusted Cincinnati HVAC contractor.

 Air Conditioner Fix May or May Not Be Simple

 The problem with the air conditioner may be connected to any one of a variety of issues.
 Some of them are simple; some are more complicated.

 If your AC is running but not cooling properly, the problem might be:

 - Dirty or rusted heat-exchange coils.